rafaqz/DEBplant/README.md

 Where `]` gets you into Pkg mode in the REPL.

-After that you can use the scripts:
+After that you can hit escape to leave the Pkg mode, and use the scripts:

 - ui.jl loads the interactive user interface
 - paper_plots.jl builds plots for the paper